HireDale/daleydose/index.md

 </p>

 <p style="text-align: justify;">
 Its easy-to-use interface and powerful features enable accurate, efficient, and secure management of prescriptions.
-It also has **far-reaching capabilities**, being able to contact patients, pharmacies, and even online stores for accurate and on-time medication distribution.
+It also has <span style="font-weight: bold;">far-reaching capabilities</span>, being able to contact patients, pharmacies, and even online stores for accurate and on-time medication distribution.
 This ensures that patients get their medication on time and at their convenience.
 </p>

 <p style="text-align: justify;">
 With the help of the various Daley Dose features at your disposal, you can even assign alternatives to medications in the event the pharmacy or store has no current stock.
-This enables the other end of the prescription process to have more **flexibility** when it comes with supplies.
+This enables the other end of the prescription process to have more <span style="font-weight: bold;">flexibility</span> when it comes with supplies.
 And this also means that patients will always receive their prescriptions and will not have to leave the pharmacy empty-handed.
 </p>